The AI Control Problem

 A different approach to the AI Control Problem is to deny that any measures to control the AI will be necessary.
 That’s because the AI will have sufficient intelligence to realise, by itself, the priority of protecting human flourishing.

-For example, it might be suggested that a superintelligent AI would automatically possess the ethical characteristics of a Mahatma Gandhi, a Martin Luther King, an Albert Einstein, or a Mother Theresa – except that it would be even more ethically competent.
+For example, it might be suggested that a superintelligent AI would automatically possess the ethical characteristics of a Mahatma Gandhi, a Martin Luther King, an Albert Einstein, or a Mother Theresa – except that it would be even more ethically competent than these distinguished individuals.

 However, there is no simple formula linking better general intelligence to better general ethics.

-Could we be confident that an AI with extraordinary intelligence will work out, by itself, that human flourishing should be protected at all times?
+These are reasons to be sceptical that an AI with extraordinary intelligence will inevitably work out, by itself, that human flourishing and dignity should be protected at all times.
 On the contrary, it is conceivable that the AI might decide that a different balance of outcomes deserves priority.
 Examples could be:

 - Greater diversity in the sentient life forms on earth (hence: fewer humans, and more of other kinds of animals)